Summary of process

-This document describes the steps required to upgrade an existing Opsview Monitor 6.0, 6.1 or 6.2 system running on either a single server instance or a distributed Opsview environment (with a remote database and slaves) to version 6.3 of Opsview Monitor.
+This document describes the steps required to upgrade an existing Opsview Monitor 6.x system running on either a single server instance or a distributed Opsview environment (with a remote database and slaves) to the current version of Opsview Monitor.

 Depending on the size and complexity of your current Opsview Monitor system, this process may take between a few hours to a full day.

 If you are running Opsview Monitor 6.0-EA (Early Adopters), we recommend that you first upgrade to 6.0 AU (Autumn Update); please follow the steps on the [Upgrading from Opsview Monitor 6.0 Early Adopter](🔗) page, and then follow the steps on this page.